shapeshed/jekyll.shapeshed.com/_posts/2009-11-09-HTML5-video-for-all-well-almost.md

 ---
 layout: post
 title: HTML5 video for all (well almost)
-excerpt: How to use HTML5 video and make it work for Internet Explorer
+description: How to use HTML5 video and make it work for Internet Explorer
 categories: [HTML5]
 ---